 What does it mean?

-Adopting a holistic CYP-centred approach to care so that health promotion becomes a central part of front-line healthcare.
+Adopting a holistic children and young people (CYP) centred approach to care so that health promotion becomes a central part of front-line healthcare.
 In addition, CYPHP adopts a public health approach to designing and delivering services.
 This means ensuring services are tailored as closely as possible to population need, and that healthcare aligns with public health and public policy in the best interests of CYP.

 Why is it needed?